Pig (2021 film)

 Pig is a 2021 American drama film written and directed by Michael Sarnoski (in his feature directorial debut), from a story by Vanessa Block and Sarnoski.
 The film stars Nicolas Cage as a truffle-hunter who lives alone in the Oregon wilderness and must return to his past in Portland in search of his beloved foraging pig after she is kidnapped.
 It also stars Alex Wolff and Adam Arkin.

 Pig was theatrically released in the United States on July 16, 2021, by Neon.
-The film received critical acclaim, with praise for its screenplay and Cage's performance.
+Critics praised its screenplay and Cage's performance.
 It won the Independent Spirit Award for Best First Screenplay and earned Cage a second nomination for the Critics' Choice Movie Award for Best Actor.

 Plot

-Robin "Rob" Feld is a former Portland-based chef turned reclusive truffle-forager.
+Robin "Rob" Feld is a reclusive truffle-forager who was once a renowned Portland chef.
 Living in a cabin deep in the Oregon forests, he hunts for truffles with the help of his prized foraging pig.
-He sells the truffles to Amir, a young and inexperienced supplier of luxury ingredients to high-end restaurants.
+Rob sells the truffles exclusively to Amir, a young and inexperienced supplier of luxury ingredients to high-end restaurants.

 One night, Rob is attacked by unidentified assailants as they steal his pig.
-He reaches out to Amir, who helps him locate a group of impoverished drug-addicts suspected by another local truffle-hunter of being the culprits.
-They claim to have given the pig to someone from downtown Portland.
+He contacts Amir, who helps him locate a pair of bedraggled drug addicts suspected by another local truffle-hunter.
+They claim the pig was taken to Portland.

+After his old friend Edgar refuses to help, Rob leads Amir to an underground fighting ring for restaurant people below the defunct Portland Hotel, saying certain names carry cachet.
+Rob identifies himself to the crowd, then allows himself to be beaten to a pulp by a waiter in exchange for Edgar's information.

-Rob and Amir drive to Portland and infiltrate an underground fighting ring run by Edgar, an old acquaintance of Rob's, who provides another clue on the whereabouts of his pig.
-The following morning, Amir voices his admiration for Rob as a chef.
-Amir reveals that his parents had an unhappy marriage and says their happiest time was after a dinner at Rob's restaurant, before his mother eventually died by suicide.
-Following Edgar's lead, Rob asks Amir to secure reservations for themselves at Eurydice, a trendy haute cuisine restaurant.
-In the meantime, Rob visits the house where he used to live with his wife Lori, whose death compelled Rob to withdraw from society.
+Shocked to learn his identity, the following morning Amir reveals that his parents had such a miserable marriage that the only happy time he remembers is a night when they had dinner at Rob's restaurant, before his mother committed suicide.
+Rob asks Amir to secure reservations at Eurydice, a trendy haute cuisine restaurant Amir's father does business with.
+Rob visits the house he used to live in with his wife Lori, whose death compelled Rob to withdraw to the woods.